CLIMAAX/crabook/crabook/CRA_steps/scoping/scoping.md

 Throughout this task, relevant **principles** from the conceptual background should be reflected and find application through, for example, stakeholder selection, setting of goals and boundaries, and clearly defining the work plan to ensure quality and rigour.

 :::{tip}
-Stakeholder selection is not necessarily concluded in the Scoping phase.
-Depending on a region’s Risk Outcome, the inclusion of stakeholders may be reassessed or changed as part of the Key Risk Assessment step which evaluates outcomes of the Risk Analysis, and thus indicates a back-and-forth of the process.
+Stakeholder selection is not necessarily concluded in the *Scoping* phase.
+Depending on a region's Risk Outcome, the inclusion of stakeholders may be reassessed or changed as part of the [*Key Risk Assessment*](../key_risks/key_risks_assessment) step which evaluates outcomes of the [*Risk Analysis*](../analysis/risk_analysis), and thus indicates a back-and-forth of the process.
 :::

 :::{tip}